JerryShao3234/Image-Manipulator/README.md

 - coverting to black and white
 - inverting the colours

-The program is command line based, and is relatively straightforward to use.
+The program is entirely command line based, and is relatively straightforward to use.
 Make sure image files are in the correct project directory.

 **Demo**